wjxtank2010/Georgetown_2016_Fall_QPR/README.rst

-Georgetown Memex Human Traffic Point Fact System
+Georgetown Memex Human Traffic Point Fact Search System
 ================================================

-This is the system answering Memex Human Traffic ``Point Fact`` questions from Georgetown Univerisity Infosense Team.
+This is the search system for Memex Human Traffic ``Point Fact`` questions from Georgetown Univerisity Infosense Team.

 Usage
 =====

-The system is generally divided into 4 parts, which are ``Search``, ``Validation``, ``Answer Extraction`` and ``Ranking.
-It is written in Python so before you go ahead and run the system, there are some packages that need to be installed
+The system is generally divided into 4 parts, which are ``Search``, ``Validation``, ``Answer Extraction`` and ``Ranking``.
+It is mainly implemented by Python so before you go ahead and run the system, there are several packages that need to be installed:

 ::
     fuzzywuzzy,elasticsearch,certifi,pyyaml,bs4,webcolors,nltk,cbor,lxml

-There is also a file named ``pipInstall.sh`` in the repository that can install all the packages above once you run it.
+There is also a shell script named ``pipInstall.sh`` in this repository that can help you install all the packages above once you run it.

 Search
 ======

 The code of this part is mainly in ``search.py``.
-It basically takes a sparkl query as input, do query parsing & expansion, then build elasticsearch query body based on it, finally retrive documents from elasticsearch.
+It basically takes a SPARQL query as input, do query parsing & expansion, then build elasticsearch query body based on it, finally retrive documents from elasticsearch.
 A sample query could be:

 ::
     {